lsst-sims/sims_phosim_pythoncontrol/README.txt

 It does not matter which directory you execute fullFocalPlane.py from.
 It's execution environment is governed by the config file.

-Execution will occur in 'scratch_exec_path'.
-The subdirectories 'data', 'work', and 'output' will be created here.
+Execution will occur in 'scratch_exec_path' (set in the config fie).
+The phosim subdirectories 'data', 'work', and 'output' will be created here (in phosim.py these are stored in the variables 'datadir', 'workdir', and 'outputdir').

 Output from this stage will be stored in the following locations:
   'stage_path'/<observation_id>: All data files required for raytrace